ChengzhuUwU/LuisaComputeSimulator/README.md

       ```bash
       sudo apt-get install -y clang-18 wget uuid-dev ninja-build libvulkan-dev libeigen3-dev libx11-dev cmake
       ```

+    - For Linux and Windows users:
+      - If you want to use CUDA backend, you need to install NVIDIA CUDA Toolkit (required: CUDA >= 12.0).
+Check the maximum supported CUDA version using `nvidia-smi`.

 - **You can build with Cmake:**
   - Congiure: ```cmake -S . -B build```